arbor-sim/arbor/doc/gs_single_cell.rst

 Single cell model
 ----------------------------------------------------

 Great, we have defined our cell!
-Now, let's move to the simulation.
+Now, let's move on to the simulation.
 Arbor is able to simulate networks with multiple individual cells; this requires a *recipe* to describe the cells, connections, gap junctions, etc. However, for single cell models, arbor does not require the recipe to be provided by the user.
 Arbor provides a :class:`arbor.single_cell_model<arbor.single_cell_model>`